PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

-# 𝔽𝕚𝕟𝕒𝕝 𝔽𝕒𝕟𝕥𝕒𝕤𝕪 𝕀𝕀 ℝ𝕒𝕟𝕕𝕠𝕞𝕚𝕫𝕖𝕣 1.0
+# Final Fantasy II Randomizer 1.0

 Currently can Randomize the following